Bisabolol – Terpenes and Cannabinoid Research

 Psidium guajava (guava), Matricaria chamomilla (German chamomile), Cannabis.

-Cannabis Strains High in Bisabolol
+Cannabis Cultivars High in Bisabolol

 Girl Scout Cookies